-End of game example: Bradley wins the game, destroying 400 fleet points of his opponent's ships.
+End of game example: Bradley wins the game, destroying his opponent's entire fleet (400 fleet points).
 Bradley's opponent, Cara, has destroyed 150 points of Bradley's ships and earned 75 points from the objective Intel Sweeps for a total score of 225.
 Bradley wins by 175 points and earns 8 tournament points and a Margin of Victory of 175.
 Cara earns 3 points and receives a Margin of Victory of 0.